 As the Gallery’s graphic designer, Ebony implements the visual composition, look and feel of each exhibition, from signage, informative text, and labels; to digital and online publicity.
 She relishes the different challenges each new show brings.
 In addition, she designs the Hastings City Art Gallery’s raft of marketing material and branding collateral, and works closely with the Gallery team, artists and guest curators – advising and supporting them in a cross-section of design requirements.

-Applications for 2019 will be open in January.
+Applications for 2019 are now CLOSED.
 Hastings City Art Gallery recognises the valuable contribution of young people.
 Our Youth Art Ambassador Programme (YAAP) is group of 14-19 year olds who meet regularly from March to August 2019 to let their voices be heard and make a real difference.